-Love is not a feeling it’s an action.
-And while learning to love others is an important human experience, so, too, is learning to embrace self-love and learning to put it in action.
+Love is not a feeling.
+It’s an action.
+And while learning to love others is an important human experience, so is learning to embrace self-love and put it into action toward an improved quality of life.

 ‘Love your neighbor as yourself.’
 (Mark 12:31)

-I was speaking to a friend recently and doing some health coaching and I asked her about her workouts.
-There was a pause, and I could almost hear the self-loathing in her sigh and the feeling of somehow being “less than” because she wasn’t working out as much as she’d like to or “should” be according to her own or someone else’s standard.
+I was speaking to a friend recently and doing some health coaching and I asked her about her workouts as part of her daily life routines.
+There was a pause, and I could almost hear the self-loathing in her sigh and the feeling of somehow being “less than” because she wasn’t working out as much as she’d like to or “should” be, according to her or someone else’s standard.

 To me, my question – and the answer – was just DATA.
 Data that I required to coach and advise her on nutrition.